rishabhBudhouliya/MLOps/README.md

 ## Data Pipeline – Commit Lineage

-*Chronological narrative of the path from the very first commit to the production-ready, online-evaluated service.*
+Chronological narrative of the path from the very first commit to the current state

 ---